Du Yaxiong

-Du Yaxiong (Simplified Chinese: 杜亚雄; Traditional Chinese: 杜亞雄; born 11 February 1945) is a Chinese ethnomusicologist.
-He is best known for his work on ancient Chinese music theory and on Chinese minority folk music.
+Du Yaxiong (Simplified Chinese: 杜亚雄; Traditional Chinese: 杜亞雄; 11 February 1945 – 7 October 2024) was a Chinese ethnomusicologist.
+He was best known for his work on ancient Chinese music theory and on Chinese minority folk music.

 Life and career

 Du Yaxiong graduated from the Music Department of Northwest Normal University in 1965, received a Master of Arts degree from Nanjing University of the Arts in 1981, after which he joined the China Conservatory of Music, in Beijing as a professor of music and was the head of the Department of Musicology for thirteen years and is still professor and doctoral supervisor of the college.

 In 1986, Du was awarded the title of "National Expert with Outstanding Contributions" (国家有突出贡献中青年专家) by the State Council for his outstanding achievements in teaching and scientific research.
 In 1987, at the invitation of the Hungarian Academy of Sciences, he was a visiting researcher at the Franz Liszt Academy of Music, studying the relationship between Chinese and Hungarian folk songs.
 In 1989, he published the book A Comparative Study of Chinese Folk Songs and Hungarian Folk Songs.